uosvald/substrate-knowledge-map/quizzes/03-rust.md

 ### 2. In Substrate, Rust macros are useful because ...

-- [ ] A. Macros are a useful way to avoid code repetition.
+- [ ] A. Macros are a way to avoid code repetition.
-- [ ] B. Macros enables developers to write domain specific languages.
+- [ ] B. Macros enable developers to write domain specific languages.
 - [ ] C. Macros allow metaprogramming.
 - [ ] D. All of the above.

-### 3. Which of these is correct syntax for structs in Rust?
-Check all that apply
+### 3. Which of these is correct syntax for a struct in Rust?
+Check all that apply.

 - [ ] A.